tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 If you already have a mirrored setup there are some additional caveats that I will mention later in the article.

-Rather than just tell you about my experiences, let’s build a lab to play with.
-I’m going to make some assumptions so we don’t need to start with a How-To on installing SQL Server, that’s another article.
-I’m assuming the following things:
+Rather than just tell you about my experiences, let's build a lab to play with.
+I'm going to make some assumptions so we don't need to start with a How-To on installing SQL Server, that's another article.
+I'm assuming the following things:

   * You have an existing mirror without a witness (High Performance)
   * SQL Server 2005×86 Enterprise